grannycart/by-sound-alone_source/beta-manuscript/draft-Miss-Mai-section-Chap2.md

 "But why the _Prospect_?"

 "That's what concerns me the most.
-Turnaround Bob works quickly and means well, but his information networks leak worse than that docking bay down there.
+Turnaround Bob works quickly and means well, but his business networks leak worse than that docking bay down there.
 There's a chance that the job you are about to take on is already marked by some Authority as a valid concern for privateers.
 You may already be a target."